Networking & Support Resources for Leadership Projects/Activities

 The Office of Merit Scholarships, Fellowships & Awards (OMSFA) helps UW undergraduates develop the tools and personal insights necessary to match their goals with local and national merit-based scholarship opportunities.
 National scholarship opportunities include the Fulbright, Goldwater, Marshall, Rhodes, Truman, and many others.

 Attend workshops, hear special guest speakers, engage in internships, and apply leadership skills through service in the University and community.

-Help first-generation and low-income high school students attend college while learning about important social issues through a unique, hands-on experience.
+Support first-generation and low-income middle and high school students to attend college while learning about important social issues through a unique, hands-on experience.